obellavance/sportfolios/README.md

 * Access the sportfolios repository at https://github.com/AustinDidierTran/sportfolios
 * Click on the star button on the top right corner to show some love
 * Click on the fork button on the top right corner to fork the repository
-* You now have a copy of the actual project
+* You now have a copy of the actual project on your Github Account

 ### Giving access to your Git Repository for your Cloud 9 account